 You may have heard that your credit score has an effect on your home insurance rates.
 Maybe your score isn’t at its best and you’ve noticed a significant hike in your rates.
-Maybe you’re having a hard time finding home insurance and you fear that your looming, dread-inducing credit is the culprit.
 The realization that this could be hurting your home insurance might make you feel a bit blindsided.
 You may be silently (or not silently) fuming at the injustice of it all.
-But fortunately, we have some tips on how to get home insurance with poor credit.
+But fortunately, we have some tips on how to get home insurance with bad credit.

 Why does your credit score affect your home insurance rates?